Identifying Valuable Undercover Books

 Summary

 Some books that are worth a lot of money may not look like it.
 These books are often referred to as "ugly ducklings" and can be identified through personal research rather than using a scanning system.
-It is recommended to avoid well-known and expensive books and instead focus on lesser-known books that have unexpected demand associated with them.
-These books can often be found on eBay, where data on the actual selling price is available, rather than on Amazon where prices may be inflated.
+It is recommended to avoid well-known and expensive books, and instead focus on lesser-known books that have unexpected demand associated with them.
+These books can often be found on eBay, where data on the actual selling price is available, rather than on Amazon, where prices may be inflated.
 To find these valuable books on eBay, it is suggested to search in reverse-price order and filter out books that have not actually sold at the listed price.
 It is also helpful to join online communities of book collectors to stay up to date on which books are currently in demand.

 There are hundreds of inconspicuous, even ugly, paperbacks out there that are worth hundreds of dollars each.
 It is rare to run across them in person, as most book collections have been scanned through for the well-known 'ugly ducklings'.
 But if you make your own list, if you learn to identify these books yourself, your chances markedly increase.